-For an in-progress application of the same type, a page is displayed.
-From here, citizens can send the new application to the agency or keep the saved application, thus discarding the new application.
-The options available are to Start again or Resume the in-progress application.

-If citizens submit applications for the same programs, the system determines whether they can still submit any of the programs to the agency for processing.
-Programs can be configured so that multiple applications can be submitted for the program at any time.
+- In-progress application of the same type.
+Citizens can choose to submit the new application or discard it and keep the saved application.
+The options available are to Start again or Resume the in-progress application. - Previously submitted applications for the same programs that are still pending disposition, that is, awaiting a decision by the agency.
+If citizens submit applications for the same programs, the system determines whether they can still submit any of the programs to the agency for processing. - Benefits can be configured so that multiple applications can be submitted for the program at any time.
 For example, submitting a new application for cash assistance for a different household unit than a previously submitted application that the agency is processing.
 This screen indicates that the application cannot be submitted for all of the programs for which the citizen wants to apply.
 However, the application might still be sent to the agency.
-There are three options: continue to submit the application for the programs for which the citizen can apply, save the application, or delete the application.
+There are three options:

+- Continue to submit the application for the programs for which the citizen can apply.

+- Save the application.

+- Delete the application.